silvenachen/FPGA-based-Accelerator-for-Diffusion-Language-Models/documentation/background.md

-# Work Summary for Diffusion Language Model Accelerator
+# Preliminaries, Background, and Literature Review of Diffusion Models

 This document provides a comprehensive summary of the preliminaries and background knowledge of diffusion models.
 For readers interested in the theoretical background of diffusion models in general, diffusion language models, or hardware accelerators, please refer to this doc.